ssjswaraj/LLM-and-NLP/README.md

 ### LLM-and-NLP
-This repository will contain all the project related to LLM and NLP.
+This repository will contain all the project and task related to LLM and NLP.